RA2112702010007AD/GrowthLinkInternshipTask/README.md

 • Expected Outcome: A model that effectively identifies customers likely to leave, along with insights into the mostsignificant factors contributing to churn.

-Ah, the journey begins! 🚀 Here's your **step-by-step guide** to running the **Bank Customer Churn Prediction project** in Google Colab—from setting the stage to reading the final act.
-Ready?
-Let's roll:

 ---

 ## ✅ Steps to Run the Project on Google Colab